 Dr. Mark Rutland’s first trip to Ghana in 1981 began a ministry in West Africa that has had a lasting impact on the people there through village evangelism, church plants, and humanitarian aid.
 Dr. Rutland’s son, Travis Rutland, is now the International Director in West Africa.

 Global Servants has reached thousands of people worldwide through crusades, seminars, camps, books, tapes, local evangelism projects, church planting, and leadership training.
 Over the last three decades, Global Servants has grown into a worldwide missions and evangelism organization with ongoing work in Thailand and Ghana.
-In the United States, Global Servants sponsors Couples’ Conferences and has an active media ministry with all of Dr. Rutland’s sermon tapes, CDs, videos and books available, including the “Tape-of-the-Week” club.
+In the United States, Global Servants has an active media ministry with Dr. Rutland’s books, audio, and DVD messages.